Austria is beautiful all year round, but there’s just a bit more to love during winter.

 Hallstatt is the capital of the Dachstein Salzkammergut region which consists of four villages — Hallstatt, Bad Goisern, Gosau and Obertraun.
-If you’re planning to stay overnight, take the chance to visit the Dachstein Giant Ice Cave and 5 Fingers Lookout Point as well!
+If you’re planning to stay overnight, take the chance to add Dachstein Giant Ice Cave and 5 Fingers Lookout Point to your Austria itinerary as well!

 Getting to Vienna from Hallstatt: ~3.5hr train ride from Hallstatt Hbf station to Vienna Hbf station (from €19.90) — transfer at Attnang-Puchheim Bahnhof

 A vibrant blend of the old and new, no Austria itinerary is complete without a trip to its stunning capital, Vienna.
 Explore important historical landmarks, learn traditional Viennese recipes from a local chef and visit an amusement park dating back to the 1800s!

 The Hofburg Imperial Palace is one of Vienna’s most important landmarks — it’s where the Habsburgs ruled Austria for over seven centuries!
 This palace complex is massive, with 18 wings, 19 courtyards and over 2,600 rooms!

 The balcony at the Neue Burg wing of the palace is where Hitler announced the annexation of Austria in 1938, in a tragic event known as the Anschluss.

 Entrance fee: Free to walk through the palace, separate entrance fees for museums